wangjr03/SPACE/data analysis code/DLPFC data analysis/README.md

-Refer to DLPFC_data_analysis.md for step-by-step analysis code based on the step 1 and step 2 results from the cSVG algorithm.
+Refer to DLPFC_data_analysis.md for step-by-step analysis code based on the step 1 and step 2 results from the SPACE algorithm.

-For larger datasets, the first two steps of cSVG are typically performed using a high-performance computing cluster by breaking the data into smaller gene chunks.
+For larger datasets, the first two steps of SPACE are typically performed using a high-performance computing cluster by breaking the data into smaller gene chunks.
 This makes the code runs faster and smoother.
 Here is the description of the process:

 Step 1: run code code_Step1.R using the .sb file step1.sb.
 Based on how small the gene chunks(10 genes in the example code) are and the total no of genes in the dataset, the number N_ARRAY is decided.
 N_ARRAY=ceiling(total no of genes in dataset/chunk size).
 In this example of sample 6, N_ARRAY=ceiling(4865/10)=487.